davidclough/node/_documents/javascript-guide/javascript-guide.md

 There are various other ways of achieving the same thing.
 ES2015 provides an `Object.assign()` method.
 However, this does not work in IE and so can only be used if you transpile your code.
 Even then you will need a [polyfill](#tools-shims-and-polyfills).
 Overall the `$.extend()` method does the same thing and is reliable across all browsers.

 ### <a name="tips-convert-something-to-a-boolean"></a>Convert Something to a Boolean with !!
 Sometimes you may want to convert some object or expression into its equivalent [truthy or falsy](#language-truthy-and-falsy) value as a boolean primitive.
-I am not sure what these cases are apart from to test which of the two something equates to in order to debug some piece of logic.
+I am not sure what these cases are, apart from to test which of the two something equates to in order to debug some piece of logic.

 This process is very easy and just involves preceding the expression with two not operators `!!`.